The Faim: 2018–2021: World tours, line-up changes and State of Mind

 At the start of March 2018, The Faim embarked on their first-ever tour.
 It included 57 shows across 11 weeks playing in 7 different countries including support slots with Lower Than Atlantis across the UK and Sleeping with Sirens and PVRIS across Australia and New Zealand.
 The band was also invited to perform at the prestigious Download Festival, Slam Dunk Festival, The Great Escape and Liverpool Sound City.

 Later in the year, The Faim went on another world tour which included 50 shows across 17 weeks visiting 11 countries.
 The Faim started out playing at world renowned Reading and Leeds Festival before a three-week promo tour of Germany.
-The band's single "Summer Is A Curse" made it to #12 on the German radio charts, and got featured in France's Jeep advertisement.
+The band's single "Summer Is A Curse" made it to No. 12 on the German radio charts, and got featured in France's Jeep advertisement.
 They were also the supporting artist for Against the Current during their European Tour.

 On August 2, 2018, Michael Bono addressed that he will no longer be part of the band due to allegations made against him.
 On November 28, 2018, Sean Tighe announced his departure to pursue future projects of drumming.

 Shortly after, the band headed back to the US for their first ever US tour supporting Hands Like Houses.

 At the beginning of 2019, The Faim announced their first headline world tour playing 31 shows across 13 countries.
 Reception to the tour was massive, with sold-out shows in the UK, Germany, Netherlands and Australia.
 From April to May, The Faim completed their second US tour as the main support for Andy Black on his US/Canadian spring tour.

 Soon after joining the band, drummer Linden Marissen was ecstatic to announce he was endorsing Pearl Drums.

 In May 2019, the band announced their world tour "State of Mind" where they would be performing across cities in Australia, UK and Europe, as well as playing at Lollapalooza Berlin, FM4 Frequency Festival and Reading and Leeds Festival once again.

 In September 2019, the band released their debut album State of Mind featuring the singles "Summer Is a Curse", "Amelie" and "Humans".
 In support of the album, the band underwent their first co-headline tour of the US with Australian pop punk band Stand Atlantic.